shamlithariq/Product-Catalogue/README.md

 # Product Catalogue

 This project is for displaying products with its complete details.
 Details included are product name, description and price.
-AN image is also attached.
+An image is also displayed.

 ## Features included are
 1. Product Sorting
 2. Product Search
-3. Product filter based on Categories
+3. Product filter based on categories
 4. Add to favourite feature
 5. Infinite scrolling
-6. PRoduct details page
+6. Product details page
 7. My favourite products page